Quick Answer

 If any of these are still unclear, move that market later in the rollout.
 A lower quoted rate is not a lower operating cost when execution controls are unproven.

-If you want a deeper dive, read How to Price a Clinical Trial Data Analysis Project.
+For a specialist pricing example, see How to Price a Clinical Trial Data Analysis Project.

 Negotiate the rate only after your scope artifact can withstand a change request.
 If scope is still vague, you are pricing ambiguity, not a defined outcome.